SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 In this module you will need to check the additional properties pane on the right-hand side of the installer to ensure you have the additional components selected that you require for MonoGame development, as shown here:
  ![image](/Images/wordpress/2017/03/image-7.png)

-Just check you have the current Android NDK and SDK’s selected and you will be fine.&nbsp; There is one thing to take note of though, that the Microsoft Android Emulator is NOT available from this module (as well as other optional Android NDK/SDK libraries).&nbsp; If you want these additional features, then you will also have to check out the “Mobile Development Kit with C++” as shown here:
+Just check you have the current Android NDK and SDK’s selected and you will be fine.
+There is one thing to take note of though, that the Microsoft Android Emulator is NOT available from this module (as well as other optional Android NDK/SDK libraries).
+If you want these additional features, then you will also have to check out the “Mobile Development Kit with C++” as shown here:
  ![image](/Images/wordpress/2017/03/image-8.png)

 ### 3. Building for iOS

 As with 2015, if you have installed an Android development setup, then you already have the necessary bits for iOS development in Visual Studio 2017, namely the “Mobile Development with .NET” module
-You’ll still have to get a MAC as a build host to build your projects (and a Mac to develop on for Mac development).&nbsp; Check the section for 2015 for more details, it is exactly the same.
+You’ll still have to get a MAC as a build host to build your projects (and a Mac to develop on for Mac development).
+Check the section for 2015 for more details, it is exactly the same.

 ### 4. Building for Windows 10 UWP